jschuel/migKeyPoint/README.md

    ```sh
    conda activate keypoint
    ```
-4. use Anaconda to install the proper python environment (**this might take 10+ minutes, so feel free to grab a coffee while you wait**)
+4. Use Anaconda to install the proper python environment (**this might take 10+ minutes, so feel free to grab a coffee while you wait**)
    ```sh
    conda install notebook numpy pandas matplotlib scipy scikit-image pyarrow tqdm numba unzip
    ```